robstave/angular2-training/session-four/page1.md

 ```

 FormGroup is just a collection of Form Controls.
-They both implement the _AbstractControl_ interface so things like valid can be checked across all Controls in the Group.
+They both implement the _AbstractControl_ interface so things like _valid_ can be checked across all Controls in the Group.

-Here are the docs for the items:
+Here are the angular docs for the items:

  * https://angular.io/docs/ts/latest/api/forms/index/FormControl-class.html
  * https://angular.io/docs/ts/latest/api/forms/index/FormGroup-class.html